ChrisDuffley/stationPlaylist/readme.md

 ## Additional commands when using encoders

-The following commands are available when using encoders:
+The following commands are available when using encoders, and the ones used for toggling options for on-connection behavior such as focusing to Studio, playing the first track, and toggling of background monitoring can be assigned through the Input Gestures dialog in NVDA menu, Preferences, Input Gestures, under the StationPlaylist category:

 * F9: connect the selected encoder.
 * F10 (SAM encoder only): Disconnect the selected encoder.
 * Control+F9: Connect all encoders.
 * Control+F10 (SAM encoder only): Disconnect all encoders.
-* F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.
+* Control+Shift+F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.
 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * Control+F11: Toggles background monitoring of the selected encoder.
 * Control+F12: opens a dialog to select the encoder you have deleted (to realign encoder labels and settings).
-* Alt+NVDA+0 and F12: Opens encoder settings dialog to configure options such as encoder label.
+* Alt+NVDA+0 or F12: Opens encoder settings dialog to configure options such as encoder label.

 In addition, column review commands are available, including: